 (District of Massachusetts).
-Representing Fujitsu Semiconductor in patent litigations involving plasma processes in semiconductor fabrication.
+Representing Fujitsu Semiconductor in patent litigations involving plasma processes in semiconductor device fabrication.

 Helsinn Healthcare S.A., et al. v.
 Dr. Reddy’s Laboratories, Ltd., et al.

 (District of New Jersey).
 Represented Sandoz Inc. in patent litigations under the Hatch-Waxman Act involving formulations of the active pharmaceutical ingredient palonosetron, a treatment for emesis.
 Settled favorably before trial.

 MediaTek Inc. v.
 Freescale Semiconductor, Inc.

 (Northern District of California).
 Represented Freescale Semiconductor in patent litigation involving bus architecture and arbitration in system-on-a-chip circuits and power management of processors in those circuits.